 - Physician or surgeon: If you want to work in medicine but are hoping for higher salary potential, consider becoming a physician or surgeon.
 Of course, you’ll be working with people instead of animals, but BLS puts the median salary at $208,000 or higher.

 - Other careers working with animals: There are plenty of other opportunities to work with animals that don’t require a doctorate degree.
 Other jobs include animal trainers, groomers, sitters and more.
 Some of these you may even be able to do as a side business instead of as your primary source of income.

 Figuring out what to do with the rest of your life can be a daunting task.
 But if you take the time to consider all of your options before you settle on a path for your education and career, you’ll be in a much better position to make the right choice.

-To help, speak with people who work in the veterinary field, along with other fields you might be interested in, to get an idea of what it’s like and whether it’s something you want to do.
+To help, speak with people who work in the veterinary field, along with other fields that interest you.
+A little research can help you get an idea of what being a vet is like and whether it seems like a career path you would enjoy.